lefherz/songs/end_of_file/montag.md

 ```
 a     E/a   a     E
 d     d/a   a     E/a
-a     a     a     F/ E
+C     d     a     F/ E
 ```

 Du hasst nicht den Montag, du hasst das System